AdA-5/AdA-5/README.md

 ## About Me ✦

 Full-stack developer building scalable and efficient web applications.
-I work across the entire stack—from frontend interfaces and backend APIs to database optimization.
+I work across the entire stack-from frontend interfaces and backend APIs to database optimization.

-I focus on clean architecture, performance, and user-friendly design, ensuring that the solutions I build are both technically robust and visually elegant.
+I focus on clean architecture, performance and user-friendly design, ensuring that the solutions I build are both technically robust and visually elegant.

 <p align="center"> ──────── ✦ ⋆ ✦ ──────── </p>